Regidan-codes/Machine-Learning-project-on-football/README.md

 * Make predictions about who will win a match using scikit-learn.
 * Measure error and improve our predictions.

-## Code

-You can find the code for this project [here](https://github.com/Regidan-codes/Machine-Learning-project-on-football).

 File overview:

 * `scraping.ipynb` - a Jupyter notebook that scrapes our data.